companieshouse/officer-filing-api/README.md

 # officer-filing-api
-This API is for appointing, changing and terminating director details.
+This API is for appointing, changing and terminating director details, supporting the officer-filing-web Web UI.

 ## Requirements